 South Bounding Latitude: -90°

-Purpose: The primary purpose of the Bathymetric Surface Product is to provide high resolution bathymetry in gridded form in support of safety of navigation.
+Purpose: The primary purpose of the Bathymetric Surface Product is to provide high-resolution bathymetry in gridded form in support of safety of navigation.
 A Bathymetric Surface Product may exist anywhere in the maritime domain.
 There are no limitations to its extent.
 Portrayal of S-102 bathymetry with other S-100 compliant products are intended to support safe passage, precise berthing and mooring, as well as route planning of marine vessels.
-The secondary purpose of a bathymetric surface product is to provide high resolution bathymetric data for other maritime applications.
+A secondary purpose of a bathymetric surface product is to provide high-resolution bathymetric data for other maritime applications.

 Product Specification metadata

 This information uniquely identifies this Product Specification and provides information about its creation and maintenance.
-For further information on dataset metadata, see Clause 12 - Metadata.
+For further information on dataset metadata, see Clause 12.

 Title: Bathymetric Surface Product Specification